-\ Note: Students must make a "C" or better in English Composition I, English Composition II, and College 88 Algebra to receive an Associate in Applied Science Degree from ANC.
+Note: Students must make a "C" or better in English Composition I, English Composition II, and the math requirement to receive an Associate in Applied Science Degree from Arkansas Northeastern College.

-Associate in Applied Science Degree Criminal Justice
+Associate in Applied Science Degree

+Criminal Justice

-This two-year Associate in Applied Science Degree program in Criminal Justice is designed to prepare students, with or without experience, for entry-level jobs in criminal justice fields like law enforcement, the court system, corrections, and security.
+This two-year Associate in Applied Science Degree in Criminal Justice is designed to prepare students, with or without experience, for entry-level jobs in criminal justice fields such as law enforcement, the court system, corrections, and security.
 The program combines a broad background of courses in the area of law enforcement, corrections, and criminal law with a sound liberal arts education.
 Employment opportunities for graduates are available in city, county, and state agencies, as well as, private industry and the armed forces.